kmdlogic/kmd-logic-file-security-client/README.md

 ## The purpose of the File Security API

-To allow products using the Logic platform to use File Security in order to create,update,read ceritificates
+To allow products using the Logic platform to use File Security in order to create,update,read ceritificates and sign configurations.
+Sign configurations will be having privileges and optionally a certificate which can be used to sign a document.
+Using the privileges the configuration owner can manage the access and different privileges in the document generated.
+As of now supported document type is Pdf.

 ## Getting started in ASP.NET Core